haxys/MTGA-Decks/Notes/deckbuilding.md

 **Importance of Flexible Options:** Versatile cards that offer multiple options or can be used in various situations are highly valuable.
 These cards provide flexibility, allowing you to adapt to different scenarios during gameplay.

 **Examples of Effective Cards:**

 - **Modal Spells:** Cards like "Cryptic Command" or "Kolaghan's Command" offer multiple effects, allowing you to choose the one that best fits the current situation.
 - **Adventure Cards:** Cards from the Throne of Eldraine set that have both an instant/sorcery effect and a creature component, providing two potential uses.
 - **Split Cards:** Cards like "Fire // Ice" that provide different effects based on how they are cast, offering greater strategic options.

 By selecting versatile and synergistic cards, you can create a deck that is both powerful and adaptable, capable of handling a variety of opponents and situations.
 This thoughtful approach to card selection will enhance your deck's performance and enjoyment.

+### Conclusion

+By carefully selecting your cards with attention to mana curve, key synergies, and versatility, you can build a deck that is both cohesive and competitive.
+This balance will allow your deck to perform reliably across various game scenarios.
+Next, we will explore the testing process, which is crucial for refining your deck and ensuring it meets your expectations.

 ## Chapter 4: Testing the Deck